cyverse-gis/cyverse-stac/README.md

 ## Run stac-fastapi with Docker-compose

-Within the directory `stac-fastapi`, the file `docker-compose.yml` is the config file to orchestrate the launching of 3 containers.
+Within the directory `stac-fastapi`, the file `docker-compose.yml` is the config file to orchestrate the launching of multiple containers.
 These containers run the API.

 Note: the GitHub repository for `stac-fastapi` expects containers from GitHub Container Registry, not from DockerHub - update the `docker-compose.yml` to use the specific containers and tag version